kunstmusik/blue-manual/docs/users/reference/soundObjects/patternObject.md

     when you go to generate the CSD, the space won\'t be there.

-    To get around this, you may want to use a time behavior of None, or you may want put in a \"ghost note\" in a Pattern layer, using a note like:
+    To get around this, you may want to use a time behavior of None, or you may want put in a "ghost note" in a Pattern layer, using a note like:

         i 10000 0 .25